 - As a public official during this Election, conduct yourself appropriately.
-Always maintain a professional and politically-neutral demeanor.
+Always maintain a professional and politically neutral demeanor.
 Never discuss the election, candidates, politics, or religion with each other or the public at the Vote Center. - Use diplomacy and tact when working with the public.
-Use your best judgment when resolving conflicts. - Remain calm at all times and ask for help, if needed.
+Use your best judgment when resolving conflicts. - Always remain calm and ask for help, if needed.
 Use respectful, positive communication.
 Be patient and offer assistance. - Plan to wear comfortable and suitable clothing.
 Be prepared for long days by bringing enough food and drinks. - You may bring appropriate items to pass the time when the number of Voters is low, such as knitting or other handiwork, nonpolitical reading material, or puzzles like crosswords or Sudoku.
 Keep in mind that these personal activities should not interfere with the voting process.
 Do not bring electronic devices. - Work as a team.
 Each of you is expected to participate fully, accept all assignments, and help others when needed. - Keeping the Vote Center clean and clutter-free is the responsibility of all election workers throughout the day.

-Election workers identified during Election activities as being insensitive, unprofessional, or uncooperative to voters, observers, fellow election workers, or election officials may be removed from the position and not asked to serve in the next election.
+Staff members identified during Election activities as being insensitive, unprofessional, or uncooperative to voters, observers, fellow election workers, or election officials may be removed from the position and terminated.